Taimoor10/Projects-Repository/dApp/README.md

-# NFT implementation using Hardhat and Ether.js
+# ERC20 implementation using Hardhat and Ether.js

 Clone the project and run the following in terminal to start a node